achydenius/unburn-it/README.md

 - lint code with `npm run lint`
 - create a production build with `npm run build`

+Babylon.js Inspector can be enabled by adding `inspector=true` query parameter to the url.

 ## Hosting & deployment

 The project is hosted as a static site in Amazon S3.
 Current CDK setup allows creating the required infrastructure and defines two environments: development and production.